Starbucks (NASDAQ:SBUX) Issues FY 2022 Earnings Guidance

-Starbucks (NASDAQ:SBUX) updated its FY 2022 earnings guidance on Friday.
+Starbucks (NASDAQ:SBUX) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided EPS guidance of $3.410-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $3.730.
 The company issued revenue guidance of $32.50 billion-$33 billion, compared to the consensus revenue estimate of $32.06 billion.

+Starbucks (NASDAQ:SBUX) last issued its quarterly earnings data on Thursday, October 28th.
+The coffee company reported $1.00 earnings per share for the quarter, hitting the Thomson Reuters’ consensus estimate of $1.00.
+Starbucks had a net margin of 14.45% and a negative return on equity of 55.34%.
+The firm had revenue of $8.10 billion for the quarter, compared to analysts’ expectations of $8.22 billion.
+During the same quarter in the prior year, the business earned $0.51 EPS.
+The business’s quarterly revenue was up 30.6% on a year-over-year basis.
+As a group, equities research analysts forecast that Starbucks will post 3.45 EPS for the current fiscal year.

-A number of research analysts have issued reports on the stock.
-TheStreet upgraded shares of Starbucks from a c rating to a b- rating in a research report on Tuesday, July 27th.
-Deutsche Bank Aktiengesellschaft upgraded shares of Starbucks from a hold rating to a buy rating and set a $127.00 price target on the stock in a research report on Monday, October 11th.
-Morgan Stanley cut their price target on shares of Starbucks from $124.00 to $117.00 and set an equal weight rating on the stock in a research report on Friday.
-Royal Bank of Canada increased their price target on shares of Starbucks from $134.00 to $136.00 and gave the company an outperform rating in a research report on Wednesday, July 28th.
-Finally, Bank of America assumed coverage on shares of Starbucks in a research report on Monday, October 11th.
-They issued a buy rating and a $135.00 price target on the stock.
-Nine investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $124.44.
+Several research firms have recently issued reports on SBUX.
+Argus cut shares of Starbucks from a buy rating to a hold rating in a research report on Thursday.
+Jefferies Financial Group cut their target price on shares of Starbucks from $145.00 to $142.00 and set a buy rating for the company in a report on Friday, October 29th.
+Royal Bank of Canada dropped their price objective on shares of Starbucks from $131.00 to $124.00 and set an outperform rating for the company in a research note on Friday, October 29th.
+UBS Group dropped their price objective on shares of Starbucks from $125.00 to $115.00 and set a neutral rating for the company in a research note on Friday, October 29th.
+Finally, Stifel Nicolaus downgraded Starbucks from a buy rating to a hold rating and decreased their target price for the stock from $130.00 to $112.00 in a research report on Friday, October 29th.
+Ten equities research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of Buy and a consensus target price of $123.00.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
-Shareholders of record on Friday, November 12th will be paid a $0.49 dividend.
-This is a positive change from Starbucks’s previous quarterly dividend of $0.45.
-This represents a $1.96 annualized dividend and a yield of 1.73%.
-The ex-dividend date is Wednesday, November 10th.
-Starbucks’s payout ratio is presently 153.85%.

-In other Starbucks news, COO John Culver sold 148,619 shares of Starbucks stock in a transaction on Friday, August 6th.
-The shares were sold at an average price of $119.00, for a total value of $17,685,661.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.36% of the stock is currently owned by insiders.

 A hedge fund recently raised its stake in Starbucks stock.
-Morgan Stanley boosted its holdings in Starbucks Co.
-(NASDAQ:SBUX) by 3.1% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 13,016,786 shares of the coffee company’s stock after acquiring an additional 396,104 shares during the period.
-Morgan Stanley owned 1.10% of Starbucks worth $1,455,407,000 as of its most recent filing with the Securities and Exchange Commission.
-68.27% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley lifted its holdings in Starbucks Co.
+(NASDAQ:SBUX) by 3.1% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 13,016,786 shares of the coffee company’s stock after buying an additional 396,104 shares during the quarter.
+Morgan Stanley owned 1.10% of Starbucks worth $1,455,407,000 as of its most recent SEC filing.
+Institutional investors own 68.27% of the company’s stock.

 Starbucks Corp. engages in the production, marketing, and retailing of specialty coffee.
 It operates through the following segments: Americas; China/Asia Pacific (CAP); Europe, Middle East, and Africa (EMEA); and Channel Development.
 The Americas, CAP, EMEA segments sells coffee and other beverages, complementary food, packaged coffees, single-serve coffee products, and a focused selection of merchandise through company-oriented stores, and licensed stores.